DriverWave Logo DriverWave Logo

 Training and Education

 A formal degree isn’t necessary for work as a trucking manager.
-On the job experience and knowledge of the industry can help, but the US Department of Labor notes that 70% of those working as managers in the transportation space have a bachelor’s degree.
+On the job experience and knowledge of the industry can help, but the U.S. Department of Labor notes that 70% of those working as managers in the transportation space have a bachelor’s degree.

 For those looking to pair their experience and knowledge with more formal training, a shorter program in business administration or logistics could be beneficial.
-Career School Now can connect you with accredited programs at schools in your area.
+Career School Now can connect you with great programs at schools in your area.

 You might find interesting: